alexl119/Group-1-Project/readme.txt

 To Do:

 1. Decide the theme of the website.
   a.
-International Research Laboratory of Experimental Technology - Since 2010, we are a private research lab whose purpose is to invent 'futuristic' gadgets, including but not limited to: reliable wormhole travel, FTL drives, and time machines.
+International Research Laboratory of Experimental Technology (Name subject to change) - Since 2010, we are a private research lab whose purpose is to invent 'futuristic' gadgets, including but not limited to: reliable wormhole travel, FTL drives, and time machines.

 2. Create 10 pages (+CSS).